-Applications should be runnable as a standard Java JAR, invoked via
+Applications should be runnable as a standard Java JAR and be invoked with

-Running and debugging applications is independent of deploying via SCDF and running on a platform.
+Running and debugging applications is independent of deploying with SCDF and running on a platform.

-Fixing errors in the IDE will be dependent on which IDE is used.
-By verifying the build is successful outside the IDE, this helps rule out project specific issues.
+Fixing errors in the IDE depends on which IDE you use.
+Verifying that the build is successful outside the IDE helps rule out project-specific issues.

 When the application starts up, exceptions may occur due to general coding errors or connectivity issues.
-Review the application log file to find the exceptions and fix as appropriate.
-Ensure all external services are reachable, correct credentials are provided and any other required information.
+Review the application log file to find the exceptions and fix them.
+Ensure that all external services are reachable, correct credentials are provided, and any other required information is present and correct.

-Applications can be debugged as normal java processes as well as by utilizing verbose log output via the DEBUG logging level.
+Applications can be debugged as normal Java processes as well as by using verbose log output by setting the logging level to DEBUG.

-To debug your application using a debugger, add the following JVM argument when starting your application, for example:
+To debug your application using a debugger, add the following JVM argument when you start your application:

-By adding this parameter, your application will wait for a debugger to connect on port
+By adding this parameter, your application waits for a debugger to connect on port

 5005 to start debugging.